Sheil-Patel/Networking-Application/README.md

 # Azoff Networking Application
-Welcome, say hello to our virtual networking assisstant Azoff.
+Welcome, say hello to our virtual networking assistant Azoff.
 After following the instruction below, you should be able to network more effectively using Azoff.
 Once you start Azoff, you will be prompted to input some information about yourself so we can tailor the program to you.
-After that you can navigate our menu and activate the many Azoff's functionalities listed below.
+After that you can navigate our menu and activate many of Azoff's functionalities listed below.
 Addtionally, Azoff uses a google sheet data store, which stores all your contacts - more information on this is stated below

 ## Menu Options